Probable Cause

 Detailing

-For riders in a position to offer financial backing, paid subscriptions to Route 24 help us to reach our Q1 fundraising goal of $25,000, which supports building the creative team and a playable prototype for Probable Cause.
+For riders in a position to offer financial backing, paid subscriptions to Route 24 help us to build the creative team and a more immersive prototype for Probable Cause.
 It also helps to keep this newsletter free and fully accessible to all of our riders.

 Here’s what a Route 24 subscription gives you: